bmanojlovic/sendsms/README.md

 ## Web Server setup:

- Put sendsms.php into server root so it can be reached from sendsms binary with /sendsms.php url
+ Put php/sendsms.php into server document root so it can be reached from sendsms binary with /sendsms.php url

 ## Sanity check if web server part is configured correctly is: